NISCA RULES AND REGULATIONS

 - Each saddle club is responsible for knowing NISCA Rules and Regulations, and Bylaws.

 - Point standings will be available after the third show.
 Exhibitors will be responsible for checking the points and filing any grievance within one week.
-Final points will not be mailed to the exhibitors.
+Points are posted on niscashows.com, the NISCA website.

 - Conduct: NISCA Rules and show policies are intended for safety and enjoyment of all exhibitors, equines and spectators.
 Courtesy and good sportsmanship is expected in the show pen, ring-side and throughout the Event Facility.
-Acts of unacceptable conduct, or rule infractions, by the exhibitors or spectators, shall be brought to the attention of the Show Manager immediately.
+Acts of unacceptable conduct, or rule infractions, by the exhibitors or spectators, shall be brought to the attention of any member of the Grievance Committee (Rule 12) immediately.
 Show Management and the NISCA Board will work together to resolve the issue in a fair and timely manner.

 - Priority of rules and regulations will apply as follows: